RastislavKish/VScan/readme.md

 ## Privacy policy

-VScan does not collect any personal information.
-Photos and chats the users create and share with the app are processed by OpenAI through the OpenAI APi under the terms of the [API privacy policy](https://openai.com/enterprise-privacy/).
+VScan on its own does not collect any personal information.
+If the user deliberately chooses to interact through the app with a third-party LLM provider, the user's photos, chats and other data shared for purposes of LLM processing are subject to the privacy policy of the respective external provider.
+VScan is not affiliated with any external services and it's solely the user's responsibility to review and agree with the conditions of any third-party LLM providers they choose to use.

 ## License